dd9jn/rfc4880bis/crypto-refresh.md

 After all this has been hashed in a single hash context, the resulting hash field is used in the signature algorithm and placed at the end of the Signature packet.

+For worked examples of the data hashed during a signature, see {{sig-hashed-data-example}}.

 #### Subpacket Hints

 It is certainly possible for a signature to contain conflicting information in subpackets.